YQ-Wang/scBSP/README.md

 - `d1`: A floating-point number.
 Default value is 1.0.
 - `d2`: A floating-point number.
 Default value is 3.0.
 - `leaf_size`: Optional integer defining the maximum point threshold for the Ball Tree algorithm to revert to brute-force search (default = 80).
-Not required for installations using HNSW.
+- `use_gpu`: Optional boolean defining whether to use the GPU (default = False).

 ### Example